Ricky Marvin: Consejo Mundial de Lucha Libre (1998–2003)

-Working in Japan
+Japan (1999–2003)

-Marvin returned to Japan on several tours even after CMLL Japan folded, often working for Último Dragón's Toryumon Japan promotion.
-In Toryumon, Marvin defeated Super Nova on July 7, 2002, to win the NWA World Welterweight Championship.
-Marvin only held the title for 17 days before losing it to Genki Horiguchi, but the title win helped convince Marvin that his future lay in Japan.
-From 2003 through 2015 Marvin worked primarily in Japan, only making occasional guest appearances in his native Mexico.
+Marvin made his Japanese debut on November 21, 1999, defeating Sangre Azteca.
+While working for CMLL Japan, Marvin defeated Virus to win the CMLL Japan Super Lightweight Championship on August 6, 2000.
+He held the title once more before the organization ceased operations in early 2001.
+Marvin returned to Japan on several tours, even after CMLL Japan folded, often working for Último Dragón's Toryumon Japan promotion.
+In Toryumon, Marvin defeated Super Nova on July 7, 2002, to win the NWA World Welterweight Championship, but lost it to Genki Horiguchi after a 17-day reign.
+The title win helped convince Marvin that his future lay in Japan.

 Pro Wrestling Noah (2003–2015)

-In 2005 Marvin began working for Pro Wrestling Noah, often appearing at Pro Wrestling SEM events, Noah's league for younger, inexperienced wrestlers.
+Marvin began working for Pro Wrestling Noah in 2003, often appearing at Pro Wrestling SEM events, Noah's league for younger, inexperienced wrestlers.
 Over time, Marvin began teaming regularly with Kotaro Suzuki.
-While teaming with Suzuki, Marvin also began a storyline feud with Suzuki's masked alter ego "Mushiking Terry", while he wrestled as the masked Mushiking Joker character himself.
+They wrestled at Departure on July 10, 2004, in a loss to Donovan Morgan and Michael Modest.
+While teaming with Suzuki, Marvin also began a storyline feud with Suzuki's masked alter ego, "Mushiking Terry", while he wrestled as the masked Mushiking Joker character himself.
 The two masked characters wrestled off and on between 2005 and 2007, with both men occasionally wrestling unmasked as well.
-On January 21, 2007, Marvin and Suzuki defeated Jay Briscoe and Mark Briscoe to win the GHC Junior Heavyweight Tag Team Championship.
-The team held the title for just over 10 months before losing the championship to the Dragon Gate team "Speed Muscle" (Naruki Doi and Masato Yoshino).